Location: Silver Lake Beach Parking Lot, Wilmington MA

 - Reduce the quantity of stormwater runoff and nonpoint source pollution to Silver Lake and maximize infiltration to groundwater.

-- Demonstrate the use and performance of different types of permeable paving materials to infiltrate stormwater.
+- Demonstrate the use and performance of different types of permeable paving materials.

-- Demonstrate the use of bioretention cells to reduce runoff and pollutants from impermeable areas.
+- Demonstrate the use of bioretention cells to reduce runoff and pollutants from impervious surfaces.

 - Assess and characterize any potential impacts to groundwater quality that might result from the use of permeable pavement.

-Description: Silver Lake is an important recreational resource that supports swimming, fishing, wildlife viewing, and boating.
-However, the lake was degraded from nutrients, sediment, and bacteria from the surrounding conventional stormwater system (which includes several direct discharge outlets to the lake) and nonpoint source runoff.
+Details: Silver Lake is an important recreation area that supports swimming, fishing, wildlife viewing, and boating.
+However, the lake’s quality was deteriorating from nutrients, sediment, and bacteria entering the lake from the surrounding stormwater system (which includes several pipe outlets to the lake) and nonpoint source runoff.
 Beach closures due to high bacteria counts had occurred repeatedly for many years prior to this demonstration.

 Four types of permeable paving materials were used to repave about half of the parking lot.
 The parking spaces themselves, consisting of about 8,000 square feet, were paved with porous pavers, which allow stormwater to soak into the ground between the paving units.
 The parking aisles, consisting of 16,600 square feet, were paved with porous asphalt, a special mix that allows water to pass through the pavement surface.
 Underneath the porous pavers and asphalt is an infiltration bed of crushed stone that filters contaminants and allows water to slowly percolate into the underlying soil.
 Additionally, a porous paving system called Gravelpave, consisting of interlocking plastic cells filled with gravel, was installed in a portion of the overflow parking area.
 Finally, a porous material called Flexi-Pave, made from recycled tires, was installed in another small section of the overflow parking lot.
 For comparison purposes, one half of the existing main parking lot was resurfaced with standard asphalt.